Insurance-linked security: Purpose

 The market for insurance-linked securities has been very attractive for investors and insurers.
 One portion of insurance-linked securities is the reinsurance of high severity, low probability events known as CAT bonds, or catastrophe bonds.
 These include cover for natural disasters and other uncontrollable events.
 These policies are grouped by their assessed risk, and then re-insured by other insurers.

 CAT bonds are very risky in general.
 Therefore, an insurer will try to minimize risk by writing many such policies.
 If an insurer charges a premium equal to the expected annual loss, it can stand to profit by those premiums by the law of large numbers.

-Another way insurance companies can spread their risk from CAT bonds is to transfer risk to another insurer, thereby re-insuring the original insurer’s portfolio and minimizing liability.
+Another way insurance companies can spread their risk from CAT bonds is to transfer risk to another insurer, thereby re-insuring the original insurer's portfolio and minimizing liability.
 A re-insurance policy could assume a loss of “$10 million above $50 million with 5% participation.”
 In this scenario, the secondary insurer pledges to pay the policy originator up to 95% of $10 million for any loss above $50 million.

 Investors are attracted to these contracts because they are unrelated to financial markets.
 That is where the capital markets and insurance-linked securities meet, through derivative or securities markets.
 CAT bonds are grouped by their level of risk and sold in portfolios in security markets.
 This makes re-insuring these contracts more attractive because it opens a whole market for them to be sold and for risk to be spread among many investors.
-It is much more attractive to write expensive, risky policies and share the risk with thousands of others than it is for one firm to assume total liability.
+It is more attractive to write expensive, risky policies and share the risk with thousands of others than it is for one firm to assume total liability.